Image via flickr by Care_SMC

 When clearing spiderwebs, be very careful and check that no live spiders are on the web.
 You should wear gloves and use a long object, such as a broom, to tear up and gather the webbing from afar.

 In some cases, a person’s home may be severely infested with black widow spiders, and professional control will be necessary.
 If you think this might apply to you, the experts at Bulwark can study your home and figure out the best solution.

 Black widow venom is 15 times stronger than that of a rattlesnake.
 Keep in mind that black widows are smaller than rattlesnakes and deliver less venom per bite.
 All the same, you should be extremely careful around any spider that you suspect may be a black widow.

 Black widows are quite prolific, with a female producing up to nine egg sacs, each with anywhere from 300 to 400 eggs.
 Once the spiderlings hatch, they remain near the sack for a few days.
 The hatchlings will eat one another for energy.
-After a few days, the remaining spiderlings learn to move on their own by releasing a strand of silk that catches air or electric currents, pulling them along and allowing them to move to other locations.
-This is called ballooning and will be the spiderlings' main source of movement until they grow larger.
+After a few days, the remaining spiderlings learn a technique called ballooning, which allows them to move on their own by releasing a strand of silk that catches air or electric currents and floats them to other locations.
+Ballooning is the spiderlings’ primary source of movement until they grow larger.